How Contractors Can Gauge the Cost of a Commercial Fire Security Plan

 It’s true: construction is about more than just shovels in the ground.
 A central factor in every commercial project is the permit approval process.
 Just about every aspect of construction must be approved by the city, state, and sometimes federal government.
 You can’t open for business unless every phase of the build checks out.

 One of the most highly regulated aspects of commercial construction is fire security.
 Both California and Arizona emphasizes fire safety to the nth degree.
 Builders must satisfy stringent fire code requirements, or their building will never open to the public.

-It can be difficult to gauge the exact cost of a fire security system that effectively maximizes safety and meets code.
+It can be difficult to gauge the exact cost of a fire alarm system that effectively maximizes safety and meets code.
 Whether it’s a small coffee shop, or 50-story highrise, fire security systems must be considered during the build.
 If you’re a contractor, the question is, how can you estimate the cost of a fire security system?

 In California, contractors must comply with a comprehensive set of fire safety regulations.

 California commercial building code, also known as Title 24, outlines all commercial building requirements.
 Chapter 9 of Title 24 describes fire safety codes.
 Section 907.1 contains information regarding fire alarm and detection systems.

 All new commercial buildings must comply with the requirements outlined in Chapter 9:

 “An approved fire alarm system installed in accordance with the provisions of this code and NFPA 72 shall be provided in new buildings and structures in accordance with Sections 907.2.1 through 907.2.23 and provide occupant notification in accordance with Section 907.5, unless other requirements are provided by another section of this code.”